Glossary TermApril 20, 2024

 Setup:

-• Price is trending up
+• Price trending up

-• Volume is increasing as price rises
+• Volume rising as price rises

 • Healthy trend

-Trading action: Tighten stops, prepare to exit
+Trade action: Tighten stops, prepare to exit

 Common Mistakes to Avoid